Storing Tuberous Begonia for Winter

 2.)
 Cut the foliage back to an inch or two above the soil.

 3.)
-Carefully dig and lift your plant / tubers.
-Make a note of which end is up before store them for the winter.
+Carefully dig and lift your Plant / tubers.
+Make a note of which end is up before storing them for the winter.

 CC BY 2.0 Maja Dumat